dodona-edu/dodona-edu.github.io/references/exercise-description.md

 ## Code snippets

-You can easily render code fragments in a mono spaced font with syntax highlighting on Dodona.
+You can easily render code fragments in a monospaced font with syntax highlighting on Dodona.

 ### Inline code